 Newell Beach is a coastal community located along a stretch of foreshore between Saltwater Creek and Mossman River.
-There is a variety of land zoning uses and ecological communities at Newell Beach.
+The coastline is bordered by the Great Barrier Reef Marine Park.
+There are a variety of land zoning uses and ecological communities at Newell Beach.
 The following section will outline and illustrate the DSC land zoning and vegetation and faunal communities that have been identified by a literature review and during site visits and surveys.